EngFlow/credential-helper-spec/spec.md

 The `get` command is used by tools to retrieve credentials from a Credential Helper.
 A Credential Helper **MUST** implement this command.

-A Tool **SHOULD** cache credentials to avoid invoking Credential Helpers unneccessarily often.

 #### Parameters

 `get` does not require any *command-specific* parameters.
 A credential Helper